shymaagamal/Jenkins-Terraform-Ansible-CI-CD-Pipeline/README.md

 ### Copy Ansible Directory to bastion EC2

-To copy your local `ansible` directory to your bastion EC2 instance, run:
+I copied my local `ansible` directory to the bastion EC2 instance using the following command:

 ```bash
 scp -r -i ./my_key.pem ./ansible ubuntu@44.195.87.2:/home/ubuntu/
 ```

 ### Sync Changes to EC2 Using rsync
-* To efficiently sync changes from your local ansible directory to the bastion EC2 instance, use:
+* To efficiently sync changes from my local ansible directory to the bastion EC2 instance, I used this command:
 ```bash
 rsync -avz -e "ssh -i my_key.pem" ./ansible/ ubuntu@44.195.87.2:/home/ubuntu/ansible/
 ```
 ### Running Ansible Playbooks
-* After copying or syncing the Ansible files to the bastion EC2 instance , execute the playbooks to configure your infrastructure or deploy applications.
+* fter copying or syncing the Ansible files to the bastion EC2 instance, I executed the playbooks to configure the infrastructure and deploy the applications.
 ```bash
 ansible-playbook plays/app.yaml
 ansible-playbook plays/jenkins-master.yaml